Supporting communities coping with COVID-19

 - In Berlin, we have donated lab coats to nursing home where staff was in urgent need.

-- We are supporting the Municipality of Araucária, in which our regional head office is located, and their frontline workers with key needs such as hand sanitizers and personal hygiene products.
+- We supported the Municipalities of Araucária and Quatro Barras, in which our regional head office and BioAg plant are located, and their frontline workers with key needs (such as hand sanitizers) and the municipality homeless assistance (with personal hygiene products and blankets).

-- In North Carolina and Wisconsin, we have donated Personal Protection Equipment (gloves, N-95 masks, lab coats, etc.) to a local hospital and a care facility.
+- In North Carolina, Virginia and Wisconsin, Novozymes has donated Personal Protection Equipment (gloves, N-95 masks, lab coats, etc.) to a local hospital and healthcare facility.

-- Also in North Carolina, donations were made to the Franklin County and the Greater Triangle United Way Agencies to purchase food for meal deliveries for homebound seniors and to restock the local food bank for families with children in need.
+- Novozymes has donated funds to the Franklin County and the Greater Triangle United Way Agencies of North Carolina to be used to purchase food for meal deliveries for homebound seniors and to restock the local food bank for families with children in need.

-- Novozymes has strong ties to North Carolina State University.
-When it became apparent that many of their students were homeless due to dorm closure, Novozymes contributed $5,000 to a Student Emergency Fund, which is providing small grants to these students for shelter and food.
+- Novozymes has contributed $5,000 to the North Carolina State Student Emergency Fund, which provides small grants to students for shelter and food.

-- In Ottawa, Canada, we have donated from our yeast production glycerin, a key ingredient for making hand sanitizer, to local distilleries that have adjusted their setup.
+- In Ottawa, Novozymes has donated glycerin from yeast production, a key ingredient for making hand sanitizer, to local distilleries that have adjusted their setup.

 A part of the Novo Nordisk Foundation and its contributions against COVID-19